OAIE/oaie-sketch/README.md

 - documentation
 - find contributors
 - marketing
-- see Project tab for planned features
+- see Projects tab for planned features